 - Add panch phoran to it, Let it splutter.

-- Now add mashed potato and salt to it.
+- Now add mashed potatoes to it.

 - Mix everything well until well combined.